fmxsh/f3c/f3c-spec.md

 ### Inline literal

-Represented by _[inline literal]_ is a sequence of characters on a single line, that is the data associated with an identifier.
+Represented by _[inline literal]_ is a sequence of characters on a single line, that is the data associated with an implicit or explicit identifier.

 Possible literals are: